What is Tailgating?

 - … use a combination of any, or all, of those things

-Last but not least, organisations will need to train their employees to use and respect the access controls.
-They need to be constantly reminded that it is part of their responsibility to challenge people who do not belong and to stop tailgaters in their tracks when they try to follow them through open doors.
+Last but not least, organizations will need to train their employees to use and respect the access controls.
+They need to be constantly reminded that it is part of their responsibility to challenge people who do not belong and to stop any attempt at tailgating.
 After all – the safest and most expensive security equipment is useless if employees simply hold the door open to anyone.

 This is where security awareness training comes in.
 Employees will need continuous reminders on various security topics to keep it top of mind.